 The goal of the LTIP is to align executives to shareholder interests and focus attention on long term performance.
 Since LTIP grants vest over a period of time, they also encourage retention.
-Similar to the STIP, an LTIP grant is also based on performance and is therefore at risk.
+Similar to the STIP, a portion of the LTIP grant is in the form of PSUs whose vesting is also based on performance and is therefore at risk.
+The final amount received on the maturity or exercise of all other LTIP grants is dependent on the Corporation's share price.

-Since 2011, the annual LTIP grant for NEOs has been comprised of 25% RSUs, 25% PSUs and 50% timevested stock options ("Options").
-RSUs and PSUs are granted under the 2006 RSU Plan (described more fully on pages 55 and 56) while Options are granted under the 2004 Plan and the 2016 Option Plan (described starting on page 52).
+Since 2011, the annual LTIP grant for NEOs has been comprised of 25% RSUs, 25% PSUs and 50% time-vested stock options ("Options").
+RSUs and PSUs are granted under the 2006 RSU Plan.
+The 2006 RSU Plan is described more fully on pages 61 and 62.
+Options are granted under the 2016 Option Plan which is described starting on page 57).

-The number of RSUs, PSUs and Options awarded to an executive is based on five factors:
+The number of RSUs, PSUs and Options awarded to an executive is based on four factors:

-- an assessment of individual performance, potential and impact; - the total target compensation ranges in the relevant industry comparator group; - the grant date value of similar awards at the median and the 75th percentile in the comparator groups; - the grant date value at the time the grant is awarded; and, - the amount of previous grants.
+- an assessment of individual performance, potential and impact; - the total target compensation ranges in the relevant industry comparator group; - the grant date value of similar awards at the median and the 75th percentile in the comparator groups; and - the grant date unit value at the time the award is made.